zdmooc/pega-infinity-sma/README.md

 # pega-infinity-sma
 System Management Application for Pega Infinity based on Pega API

 Currently application in its early alpha stage.
 In the future it will cover all Pega API system management capabilities

+Available features:
+- Requestor management: *interrupt* and stop
+- Agent management: start, stop and restart

 ## Instalation